kasedy/esp8266-wifi-led-dimmer/pcb/README.md

 `Light SOT32` pcb uses SOT32 MOSFET's mounted under voltage regultaro `Light SOT32 bottom` pcb uses SOT32 MOSFET's mounted on the other side of the board `Light TO-220` pcb uses TO220 MOSFET's for long led strips that requere more power `Panelized` contains all 3 kind of boards multiplied 4 times.
 Archive contains all necessary files for manufacterer.
 Board size does not exceed 100X100mm.
 It is the smalles and cheappes size.
+I ordered [here](https://jlcpcb.com/) for $2.

-# Recomended part list (www.aliexpress.com)
+# Recomended part list

+Everything could be found at [www.aliexpress.com](http://www.aliexpress.com)

 ESP8266: ESP-01
 SOT32 MOSFET: ao3400